Thank you for subscribing

 • Fittings and fixtures.

-How do I insure a granny flat?
+How do I insure a granny flat or small second dwelling?

 woman holding yarn while her grandma knits in a wheelchair